Eligibility, Requirements, and Awards Descriptions

 Each year the National Trust for Historic Preservation celebrates the best of preservation by presenting the Richard H. Driehaus National Preservation Awards to individuals, organizations, agencies or projects whose contributions demonstrate outstanding excellence in historic preservation.

-A select number of recipients are chosen for the National Preservation Honor Awards.
-One recipient is chosen for each of the other special category awards.
-The National Trust invites you to participate in the celebration of the best of historic preservation by nominating those individuals and organizations you believe are most deserving of a National Preservation Award.
+The National Trust invites you to participate in the celebration of the best of historic preservation by nominating those individuals, organizations, agencies or projects you believe are most deserving of one of these awards

 - Any individual, organization, agency or project involved in historic preservation is eligible to receive a National Preservation Award.

-- Nominated projects must have been completed within the past three years.
+- Nominated projects must have been completed within three years of the submission deadline.

-- Nominations submitted in previous years that were not selected to receive an award may be revised, expanded and resubmitted.
+- Nominations submitted in previous years that were not selected to receive an award may be updated and resubmitted.

 - Nominations may be made without the knowledge of the nominee, but nominees must be present at the award ceremony to receive recognition.